B-Yassine/SplitPretrainedModel/README.md

-# SplitPretrainedModel
+# SplitPretraineResNetdModel
-Split any pretrained model at any intermediate layer
+Split pretrained ResNet model at any intermediate layer